Apostrophe

 Adding page permissions

 This image shows the 'Permissions' tab for a page created with the default template.
 Editing the permissions here WILL NOT give the selected user(s) permission to edit all pages made with the default page-type template, only permission for this specific page.
+If you want the user to move a page in the tree, they must have general page "create" permission.
+It isn't sufficient to give them per-document permission.
+However, a user with at least "create" permission for any page can restore any archived page, even if they don't have any per-document permission for the archived page.

 User Permissions Adding individual user permissions

 The per-document permissions tab is broken into two sections for pieces and three sections for pages.
 The top section allows the selection of individual users.
 Adding an item will cause two input fields and a matrix showing the impact of the selections to appear.
 Clicking in the first field will bring up a selection list populated with a list of users.
-Depending on how many users your site has, this might include all users, or just a selection of them.
+Depending on how many users your site has, this might include all users or just a selection of them.
 If the desired user doesn't appear on the list, typing in the input field at the top of the list will refine the list.

 Group Permissions